Menu

 The answer is, potentially, yes.

 You can apply for life insurance cover before you become pregnant.
-You are generally not asked whether or not you intend to become pregnant when you’re applying, so your life insurance quotes will generally not be affected by your intent to have a child in the near future.
+You are generally not asked whether or not you intend to become pregnant when you’re using, so your life insurance quotes will typically not be affected by your intent to have a child shortly.

 You can also apply for life insurance coverage in your first trimester.
 Most pregnancy-related illnesses like gestational diabetes and high blood pressure don’t start showing up until you’re later on in your pregnancy, so you won’t have them in your first trimester, even if you develop them later.